 Geneva Bay Centre Refurbishing

-Additional project priorities for 2013 include improvement of the beach for Geneva Bay Centre guests, correcting erosion problems and upgrading computer equipment.
+Additional priorities for 2015 include improvements to the Boat House and several cabins, as well as funding a variety of equipment needs in maintenance, food service and IT.
 There are a number of additional projects on our Wish List in the event funding or in-kind gifts become available.

 Thanks to special gifts in memory of Glenn and Rachel Carlson, a fourth pier has been added to the south end of our lakefront.
 Boat storage has been moved to the new pier, which frees up the third pier to be used as a launch point for boating activities and also for fishing.
-The new pier will enable us to redevelop the northern-most pier as a swimming area for guests in the Geneva Bay Centre.
+The new pier also enabled us to redevelop the northern-most pier as a swimming area for guests of Geneva Bay Centre.

 For more information or an update on any of these projects, contact: